Want to create an Opt-in page that converts more visitors into leads?

 One of the first pages of any sales funnel is an Opt-in page.
 It's where a user's journey begins.

-This post will cover some opt-in page offer ideas working now, transformative list-building strategies, and look at how to create an opt-in page using WordPress.
+In this post, we'll cover some effective opt-in page offer ideas, transformative list-building strategies, and look at how to create an opt-in page using WordPress.

 Let's get started!